-$\sim$ Your name, course, and date due.

-$\sim$ Identify the diagnosis/ condition on which you are focusing and the type of interviewee (discipline of care provider/ patient).

-$\sim$ To promote a strong culture of academic integrity, Rutgers has adopted the following honor pledge to be written and signed on examinations and major course assignments submitted for grading.
-Please type and sign on your cover page the following:
+- ~ Your name, course, and date due. - ~ Identify the diagnosis/ condition you are focusing on and the type of interviewee (discipline of care provider/ patient). - ~ To promote a strong culture of academic integrity, Rutgers has adopted the following honor pledge to be written and signed on examinations and major course assignments submitted for grading.
+Please type and mark on your cover page the following:

-On my honor, I have neither received nor given any unauthorized assistance on this assignment.
-Signed by \\\\\\. (typed name is acceptable for electronic papers)
+On my honor, I have neither received nor given a any i unauthorized assistance on this assignment Signed - • electronic pa J

-$\sim$ Ensure anonymity/confidentiality of your interviewee.
-If you use a pseudonym, include a footnote that a pseudonym is used.
+~ Ensure anonymity/confidentiality of your interviewee.
+If you use a pseudonym, include a footnote that an alias is used.